shalinshah1993/simulateTemporalDNAbarcodes/README.md

 # (simulate) Temporal DNA barcodes
 These software scripts are a part of the temporal DNA barcoding framework.
 It is a single-molecule imaging techqniue that uses time-domain to encode information for optical multiplexing.
-Although, the scripts were developed to our framework, they can be used for simulating any smFISH tpye where kinetics of single-molecule are required to be simulated.
+Although, the scripts were developed to our framework, they can be used for simulating any smFISH type where kinetics of single-molecule are required to be simulated.

 If you find our scripts helpful, please cite our paper(s):